Hastings beach nude stunt aimed at Spencer Tunick

 "It hasn't been done before.
-I gave birth five months ago and it's quite liberating to get naked in front of lots of people and get rid of that post-pregnancy fear."'Lot of camaraderie'
+I gave birth five months ago and it's quite liberating to get naked in front of lots of people and get rid of that post-pregnancy fear."

 Sam Wickham, 43, said: "I gave birth six months ago and I also thought it would be liberating.

 "My body is probably not in the best shape, but I'm happy to show it off.
 There was a lot of camaraderie."